 - Development Planning needs to make provision for the adequate protection of sensitive natural features and conservation of the ground water resources upon which the municipality depends and these includes management water catchment area including the springs (i.e. Bothethelesa, Manyeding and Tsineng Eyes) - The water catchment has been affected by overgrazing, which has accelerated erosion, increased surface run-off and reduced filtration to the groundwater system - Management of agricultural) and mining activities on water usage and land degradation (including overgrazing) - Settlements planning (land use management in rural areas) - Management of alien invasive plants are a serious threat to the natural vegetation of the municipality.
-The most common alien invader plants and declared weeds in the district includes amongst other: Prickly pear, Castor oil plant Red river gum, Mexican poppy

-- Wetlands (primary water sources for human consumption and agricultural activities) must be effectively managed since they have been classified as National Priority Wetland Areas.
-Assessments must be done on the ecological condition of wetlands around industrial zones within the municipality - Recording mechanism to be put in place to establish and monitor use of groundwater resources for human needs and industrial purposes - Agricultural capability is mainly confined to extensive rangeland production systems for livestock given that the area is arid. - Air quality management and monitoring on emissions from industries (mining and roads freight) and domestic activities (landfill sites) - Heritage resources, some of which are not properly taken care due to lack of personnel and are thus under the threat of deterioration. - Waste management which includes landfill sites permitting and proper management; eradication of illegal dumping sites; provision of essential resources for waste management (machinery, air quality monitoring stations; waste transfer stations and recycling). - The need for rehabilitation of asbestos pollution by quantifying the risk associated with a specific pollution site is a prerequisite for development in any asbestos polluted areas that include roads, mines and other properties including schools.
+The most common alien invader plants and declared weeds in the district includes amongst other: Prickly pear, Castor oil plant Red river gum, Mexican poppy.
+A Management Plan will be drafted in this regard, for the eradication of these species. - Recording mechanism to be put in place to establish and monitor use of groundwater resources for human needs and industrial purposes - Agricultural capability is mainly confined to extensive rangeland production systems for livestock given that the area is arid. - Air quality management and monitoring on emissions from industries (mining and roads freight) and domestic activities (landfill sites) - Heritage resources, some of which are not properly taken care due to lack of personnel and are thus under the threat of deterioration. - Waste management which includes landfill sites permitting and proper management; eradication of illegal dumping sites; provision of essential resources for waste management (machinery, air quality monitoring stations; waste transfer stations and recycling). - The need for rehabilitation of asbestos pollution by quantifying the risk associated with a specific pollution site is a prerequisite for development in any asbestos polluted areas that include roads, mines and other properties including schools.